 Amazing Historical Attractions for School Trips

 Not sure where to go for your next field trip?
-Washington, D.C., and Baltimore offer historical attractions for school trips that will enthrall students and parents alike.
+Washington, D.C., and Baltimore offer historical attractions for school trips to enthrall students and parents alike.

 Top Historical Attractions for School Trips to Washington, D.C.

 - U.S. Capitol & White House – Two must-sees.
-The Capitol has guided tours that will lead you through the Senate and House chambers, where many historical U.S. events have occurred.
+The Capitol has guided tours that will lead you through the Senate and House chambers.
 Home to every U.S. President since 1800, the White House has endured as the symbolic heart of the nation.
 Self-guided tours are available on Fridays and Saturdays.

-- Lincoln Memorial – Bigger in person than you can imagine, the Lincoln Memorial stands as a monument to the 16th president.
+- Lincoln Memorial – The Lincoln Memorial stands as a monument to the 16th president.
 Along with its iconic statue, the memorial also houses inscriptions of Lincoln’s second inaugural speech and the Gettysburg Address.
 You can also find meaningful murals and architecture.

-- Library of Congress – It’s called the largest book collection in the world.
+- Library of Congress – It’s called the most extensive book collection globally.
 But more than that, the Library of Congress has thousands of multimedia resources that cover history, arts, and humanities.
-America’s oldest federal cultural institution is home to nearly three million books and many rare manuscripts.
+America’s oldest federal cultural institution is home to nearly three million books and rare manuscripts.

 - War Memorials – Pay respect to the veterans who fought to keep democracy alive at the many war memorials in the nation’s Capitol.
-Visit National World War II Memorial, the Vietnam Veterans Memorial, the Korean War Veterans Memorial, and more.
+For example, visit National World War II Memorial, the Vietnam Veterans Memorial, the Korean War Veterans Memorial, etc.

-- Martin Luther King, Jr. Memorial – The Martin Luther King, Jr. Memorial is next to the National Mall.
-It opened in 2011 to honor the African American leader.
+- Martin Luther King, Jr. Memorial – The Martin Luther King, Jr. Memorial opened in 2011 to honor the African American leader.
 As a visitor, you’ll pass through the granite Mountain of Despair to the pale pink granite Stone of Hope.
 These reference King’s legendary “I Have A Dream” speech.

-- Smithsonian Institution – Part of the Library of Congress, the Smithsonian Institution is the largest museum and research center in the world.
+- Smithsonian Institution – Part of the Library of Congress, the Smithsonian Institution is the largest museum and research center globally.
 The Smithsonian has a wealth of artifacts from the worlds of art, history, culture, science, and nature.

 Top Historical Attractions for School Trips to Baltimore